 The Biggest Hosting Factors for Affordability

-If what you care about is having hosting that’s affordable, you need to make sure that you pay close attention to how well the service compares to others for all of the following factors.
+If what you care about is having web hosting providers that are affordable, you need to make sure that you pay close attention to how well the service compares to others for all of the following factors.

-1. Cost: Cost will naturally be your first consideration when it comes to choosing the best cheap hosting.
+1. Cost: Cost will naturally be your first consideration when it comes to choosing the best cheap web hosting provider.

-When comparing different services, make sure you record the monthly fee along with the features that are offered with it.
+When comparing different hosting plans, make sure you record the monthly fee along with the features that are offered with it.
 You may find that paying slightly more equals greater value.

 However, be warned.

-2. Transparent Fee Structures: In addition to carefully recording the monthly fees for each hosting options you’re considering, make sure that you search reviews for information about hidden fees.
+2. Transparent Fee Structures: In addition to carefully recording the monthly fees for each hosting option you’re considering, make sure that you search reviews for information about hidden fees.

-Some of the cheapest hosting options charge extra for features that are included standard in other plans.
-You may even find yourself being charged extra for something as standard as customer service.
+Some of the cheapest hosting providers charge extra for features that are included as standard in other plans.
+You may even find yourself being charged extra for something as standard as customer support or an email address.
 That could add up to a lot.

-3. Confirmed Reliability: You’ll get what you pay for when you try to go for the cheapest hosting option available, but even among the cheapest options, some are simply superior.
+3. Confirmed Reliability: You’ll get what you pay for when you try to go for the cheapest hosting option available, but even among the cheapest private server hosting options, some are simply superior.

-Most likely, will affordable hosting, you’ll be placed on shared hosting, which means that your domain will be on the same server as other sites, as opposed to a dedicated option where the entire server is yours.
-This is fine, as long as the provider isn’t cutting too many corners and overloading their servers.
+Most likely, with affordable hosting providers, you’ll be placed on a shared hosting plan, which means that your domain will be on the same server as other sites, as opposed to a dedicated option where the entire server is yours.
+This is fine, as long as the shared hosting provider isn’t cutting too many corners and overloading their servers.

 Shared hosting isn’t a bad thing, as long as it’s done right.

-Scour the reviews of all the cheapest options to find out which one offers you the most reliable experience.
+Scour the reviews of all the cheapest options to find out which shared hosting plans offer you the most reliable experience.
 After all, saving money doesn’t mean much if it means your pages aren’t accessible at all because of downtime.

 The Winner?
 Bluehost

-Bluehost is a barebones hosting provider that delivers refreshingly reliable hosting for less than the cost of a cup of coffee per month.
+Bluehost is a barebone hosting provider that delivers refreshingly reliable shared hosting plans for less than the cost of a cup of coffee per month.

-They don’t have as many features as more expensive options, but they aren’t going to force you to slow down your rankings.
-They have the basics you would expect, like SSL at no extra cost, and 24/7 customer response times to quickly address troubling downtime.
+They don’t have as many features as more expensive options, but they aren’t going to force you to slow down your search engine rankings.
+They have the basics you would expect, like a free SSL certificate, and 24/7 live chat customer support with quick response times to address troubling downtime.

 With the needs of the cost-conscious covered, the next category is going to focus on the priorities you should have if your budget is big enough to demand the optimum possible performance.